Changes To Leasing Practice – FAQs

 The sketch file reference is usually found on the bottom right-hand corner of the sketch and may be identified as a drawing number, plan number or similar.
 The building sketch reference shown in Item 5 of the Form 7 and that used on the sketch plan must be identical and easily identifiable.
 Some examples of references have been provided below:

-Yes, if the sketch complies with the relevant directions of the RTDPP and is still suitable for the lease that is being then it can be re-used registered.
+Yes, if the sketch complies with the relevant directions of the RTDPP and is still suitable for the lease that is being registered then it can be re-used.